tc39/notes/meetings/2019-07/july-24.md

 JHD: With this proposal, and with built-in modules, it will be impossible to polyfill things outside of the browser unless the engine implements something similar to import maps.

-MS: Import maps is one way to use the chain-loading process.
+MLS: Import maps is one way to use the chain-loading process.
 We could add something to the spec to allow load …

 JHD: And then you've changed the requirement that …